 You will study and be assessed on the following three components, over a two-year period:

-Varieties of Film (Global Film; Documentary Film; Silent cinema; Experimental Film (1960–2000).
+Component 2Global filmmaking perspectives (Global Film; Documentary Film; Silent cinema; Experimental Film)

 (30% of qualification) - In this component students will apply their knowledge and understanding of how films are constructed to their own film or screenwriting.

-- Either a short film (4-5 minutes long) or a screenplay for a short film (1600-1800 words) plus a digitally photographed storyboard of a key section from the screenplay.
+- Production: Either a short film (4-5 minutes long) or a screenplay for a short film (1600-1800 words) plus a digitally photographed storyboard of a key section from the screenplay.